Rylan-Meilutis/OctoPrint-Nozzle-Filament-Validator/README.md

 -  Add the ability to auto scan new files for compatability when they are uploaded and remove them if they are not compatible
 -  Add the ability to scan all files and remove ones that aren't compatible
--  Add color checks to ensure the correct color is loaded in each extruder